pedalboard/pedalboard-hw/README.md

 - Good avialability of components

 ## TODO (Before producing the prototype)
-- Ground Audio input when no Jack is plugged in
+- Audio input plug detection (including breakup line)

 ## Future Improvements
 - Better Output Drivers (currently the DAC output of the HiFi Berry Board are used)